WalterMeier/git-secret-docker/README.md

 In this case it means that you'll first need to import the public key in the container's `gpg`, before `git-secret` can use it.

-The `gitsecret` script has been extended with the `addperson` command, to make this importing process easier.
+The `git-secret` script has been extended with the `addperson` command, to make this importing process easier.

 It requires two arguments: